 - You can use a fat separator to remove the fat or keep it in the fridge until the fat solidifies to spoon off the fat.

 Vegetables for the soup

 This type of spicy soup calls for lots of scallions.
 The large variety of scallions (daepa, 대파) is typically preferred for soups if you can find them.
 They are more flavorful!
-In this recipe, I also used mung bean sprouts (sukju namul, 숙주나물) and shiitake mushrooms, but you can of course omit them if you like.
+In this recipe, I also used mung bean sprouts (sukju namul, 숙주나물) and shiitake mushrooms, but you can, of course, omit them if you like.
 You can add gosari (fern braken) as we typically do for yukgaejang (beef version).
-Some leafy vegetables like napa cabbage or bok choy will be a good addition as well.
+Some leafy vegetables like napa cabbage or bok choy will be an excellent addition as well.

 Happy Thanksgiving to you and your family!